 Beth Odian focuses her practice on the defense of litigation matters, with particular emphasis on cases involving employment issues such as discrimination, wrongful termination and retaliation.
+In addition to handling litigation matters, Ms. Odian advises clients on a variety of employment matters such as FMLA and disability leave, terminations, discipline, drug testing, employer policies and handbooks, and the like.
 Ms. Odian also assists with product liability litigation, general liability litigation, insurance coverage matters and consumer litigation disputes.

 Ms. Odian also represents clients before the Forest County Potawatomi Tribal Court, which was established by the General Council pursuant to the Tribe’s constitution in 1994.
 The Court hears civil disputes between tribe members, as well as disputes arising on tribal lands between the general public and the tribe or its members.
 She represents her clients' interests before the Court in business-related disputes.